markpent/background_queue/README.md

 * The queue calls the passenger server(s) through HTTP.
 * The queue limits the number of simultaneous workers at any one time.
 * Using passenger to manage the workers means workers are efficiently re-used, with a full Rails enviroment loaded and ready to go.
-* Library methods are called from within the worker to co-ordinate the status of the worker.
+* The status of the task is streamed to the queue manager.